CrossTheRoadElec/Phoenix5-Documentation/README.md

 ### Checking what version Phoenix is on your Machine

-The easiest way to check what version phoenix you have installed on your machine is by looking at the Phoenix LifeBoat about tab.
+If you are using Windows, the easiest way to check what version phoenix you have installed on your machine is by looking at the Phoenix LifeBoat about tab.

 ![](images/Lifeboat-About.png)

-If you're using a non-Windows Machine, however, you also downloaded a VERSION_NOTES file.
-Open this file using any text editor and it includes all of the version numbers
+As well as this, every machine, even non-Windows, installs with a VERSION_NOTES file.
+This file is normally located at "\Users\Public\Documents\Cross The Road Electronics\VERSION_NOTES".
+Open this file using any text editor and it includes all the Version Numbers Phoenix uses.

 ### Installing Phoenix Framework onto your FRC robot
 It is necessary to install Phoenix onto your roboRIO in order to use the Web-Based Configuration Page.